 Before making a complaint with OLHI, you must first try to resolve it directly with your insurance company.
+Click here to contact your company.
 All insurance companies have an internal complaints process.

 What to do when making a complaint with your insurance company:

 - Act quickly.
 Start with the person or the department that you dealt with at your insurance company when you first purchased the product or service.
 If this person/department can’t help, ask to whom you should address your complaint.
 Make sure you have all the appropriate documents such as brochures, account statements, copies of contracts and medical information, where appropriate.

 - Do it in writing.
 It is usually best to send your complaint in writing.
 Before sending, ask to whom you should address your letter and what documentation should be enclosed.
 Put “Complaint” at the top of your letter.
 Be clear about what went wrong and when.
 Tell them what you expect as a solution.

 - Call OLHI.
 Before sending your complaint, you may wish to speak with an OLHI Dispute Resolution Officer to receive guidance on what facts and documentation would be helpful to include in your letter.